Azure/azure-sdk-for-c/sdk/core/core/README.md

-# Azure SDK Core Library for C
+# Azure SDK Core Library for Embedded C

-Azure Core library for C (`az_core`) provides shared primitives, abstractions, and helpers for modern Azure SDK client libraries written in the C programming language.
+Azure Core Library for Embedded C (`az_core`) provides shared primitives, abstractions, and helpers for modern Azure SDK client libraries written in the C programming language.
 These libraries follow the Azure SDK Design Guidelines for Embedded C.

 The library allows client libraries to expose common functionality in a consistent fashion.
 Once you learn how to use these APIs in one client library, you will know how to use them in other client libraries.